jocon15/StockBench/README.md

 ## Diving Deeper
 StockBench allows users to generate a report of all the data used during the simulation.
-By enabling reporting, the simulation will generate an Excel file.
+By enabling reporting, the simulation will generate an Excel (.xlsx) file.

 ![report](https://github.com/jocon15/StockBench/blob/master/images/excel.png)